 One reason that substance abuse and bullying share such a strong link is the sense of isolation suffered by the victim.
 This is not general depression, but an almost visceral sense of being alone in the world.
 Considering that more than half of bullying incidents can be halted in their tracks by peer intervention, those who find no peers intervening on their behalf will feel naturally cut off and ostracized from their student community.
 Especially in the formative years of adolescence, this teaches the victim that they must be responsible for their own well-being.
 Drugs and alcohol provide an easy way of achieving a temporary state of simulated equanimity, the cost of which will ultimately be long-term suffering.

 Despite the controls implemented in the aforementioned study, it is important to note that bullying can result in co-occurring disorders associated with addiction.
-Whether suffering physical bullying, verbal invectives, gossip or cyberbullying, the victim may suffer such disorders as anxiety, depression, sleep disorders, developmental disabilities and even attention deficiencies.
-These issues not only increase the likelihood of substance abuse related to childhood adversity, but also make the addiction more difficult to treat as the patient’s clinical team must overcome co-occurring issues and childhood trauma before they can get to the root of the problem.
+Whether suffering from physical bullying, verbal invectives, gossip, or cyberbullying, the victim may suffer such disorders as anxiety, depression, sleep disorders, developmental disabilities, and even attention deficiencies.
+These issues not only increase the likelihood of substance abuse related to childhood adversity but also make the addiction more difficult to treat as the patient’s clinical team must overcome co-occurring issues and childhood trauma before they can get to the root of the problem.

 The prevalence of substance abuse among adults between the ages of 18 and 25 comes as little surprise to those familiar with the pervasiveness of drugs and alcohol in the lives of many college students.
 College substance abuse affects well over a third of students, with at least a third of students admitting to binge-drinking and one-fifth of students admitting to the use of illegal drugs.